 The majority of the respondents suggested increasing the capacity to provide emergency medical services (EMS).
 The second highest suggestion was increasing the level of public education.
 Most of the comments referred to the community's need for an improved understanding of wildfires and property mitigation.
-Almost 20% of the respondents did not believe the District should increase service delivery.
+Almost 20% of the respondents did not believe the department should increase service delivery.

 The next topic is related to identifying the critical issues currently facing the District.
-The following image shows the top categories and ranks the issues depending on how the respondents rated the level of importance.
+The following graphic shows the top categories and ranks the issues depending on their importance.